McDavid ‘keeping the seat warm for Sid’ as captain Crosby misses Olympic semifinal

 Canada's Sidney Crosby (87) and Canada's Mitch Marner (93) walk to the warm-up ahead of a quarterfinal men's hockey game against Czechia at the 2026 Winter Olympics, in Milan, on Wednesday, Feb.
 18, 2026.
 THE CANADIAN PRESS/Darryl Dyck

-Crosby exited Canada’s nail-biting overtime win over Czechia in the quarterfinals after his right leg crumpled as he braced for a neutral-zone hit from bruising defenceman Radko Gudas in the second period.
+Crosby’s right leg crumpled as he braced for a neutral-zone hit from bruising defenceman Radko Gudas in the second period against Czechia on Wednesday.

 Canada's Connor McDavid (97) skates with the puck during the third period of a quarterfinal men's hockey game against Czechia at the 2026 Winter Olympics, in Milan, on Wednesday, Feb.
 18, 2026.
 THE CANADIAN PRESS/Darryl Dyck